 You’re racking your brain, trying to come up with your next online product idea.
+You've read the best creator-friendly business books you could find -- or tried to -- but it hasn't helped.

-And you’re totally lost.
+You’re totally lost.

 Should you sell an ebook or an online course?